jerry-lei/parallel-proj/readme.txt

 # Project: Jerry Lei, Birch Sztabnik, Jonathan Cheng

-# Project can be found in:
+# Project can be found on kratos @PPCleij4
+-- Under ~/parallel-proj/

 # How to run:
 - $ make fast